 If this weight sounds a bit high to you, plan to butcher your pigs sooner, more like 250 pounds.

 We like closer to 300 pounds because you get bigger cuts of meat and more flavor from the fat.
 Don’t let the word “fat” throw you.
 Fat is flavor.

 If you want great tasting pork, you must have some fat in the meat.

 How Long To Raise A Pig? gives you more of an exact schedule, depending upon the age of your pigs and how you raise them.

 You need feed, a waterer and a roomy pen with shade

-Once you are set up to raise your pigs, getting a couple of feeder pigs every summer and butchering them in the fall will be easy for you.
-And make you the new best friend of everyone who loves great tasting pork!
+Once you are set up to raise your pigs, getting a couple of feeder pigs every summer and butchering them in the fall will be easy for you and popular with everyone who loves great tasting pork!